olavim/bulog/README.md

 ### Limitations

-When forwarding logs to a named instance, the instance must be running on the same system.
+When forwarding logs based on an instance name, the target instance must be running on the same system.
 You will need to specify the hostname and port to forward logs to a remote instance.